What is a Narrative Essay?

 Seven Major Elements of a Narrative

-Any seemingly complex machine can become simplistic once its disassembled and all its parts are thoroughly studied.
-Even the most complicated contraption can be simplified if broken into fundamental parts.
-Similarly, we will try our best to take a narrative essay apart and study its every major component in depth.
+Any seemingly complex machine can become simplistic once it’s disassembled and all its parts are thoroughly studied.
+Similarly, we will take a narrative essay apart and study its every major component in depth.

 1. Plot (Storyline)

-Because narrative essays are much shorted than your regular stories or novels, you can’t afford to make the plot too complicated.
-So make sure to think about how you would engage the readers emotionally and define the main point that you want to highlight.
+Because narrative essays are much shorter than your regular stories or novels, you can’t afford to make the plot too complicated.
+Think about how you would engage the readers emotionally and define the main point that you want to highlight.

 2. Setting (Backdrop)